Euphrates Dam: Other dams in the Syrian Euphrates valley

-After the completion of the Tabqa Dam, Syria built two more dams in the Euphrates, both of which were functionally related to the Tabqa Dam.
-The Baath Dam, located 18 km downstream from the Tabqa Dam, was completed in 1986 and functions as a floodwater control to manage the irregular output of the Tabqa Dam and as a hydroelectric power station.
+After the completion of the Euphrates Dam, Syria built two more dams in the Euphrates, both of which were functionally related to the Euphrates Dam.
+The Mansoura Dam, located 18 km downstream from the Tabqa Dam, was completed in 1986 and functions as a floodwater control to manage the irregular output of the Tabqa Dam and as a hydroelectric power station.
 The Tishrin Dam, which functions primarily as a hydroelectric power station, has been constructed 80 km south from the Syria–Turkey border and filling of the reservoir started in 1999.
-Its construction was partly motivated by the disappointing performance of the Tabqa Dam.
+Its construction was partly motivated by the disappointing performance of the Euphrates Dam.
 The implementation of a fourth dam between Raqqa and Deir ez-Zor – the Halabiye Dam – was planned in 2009 and an appeal to archaeologists was released to excavate sites that will be flooded by the new reservoir.